feathr-ai/feathr/docs/how-to-guides/feathr-add-additional-users.md

 parent: How-to Guides
 ---

-# Updating Feathr Registry and Feathr Client
+# Adding Additional Users to your Feathr environment

 They are all optional steps are are for reference only: